The Different Types of Discrimination That Happen in the Workplace

 One of the most important things to understand about sex- and gender-based discrimination is that both men and women can experience discrimination based on their sex (i.e., body) and gender (i.e., actions thought of as male and female).
 Another is that federal and state laws guarantee only opportunities.
 For instance, a woman must be allowed to compete for a job that requires a certain amount of physical strength.
 As long as the assessment of job-related strength is fairly designed, administered, and judged, a woman can be disqualified for failing that test, just as a man could be if he failed the test.

 The federal Age Discrimination in Employment Act prohibits employment discrimination against individuals older than 40.
-Companies and industries can enforce retirement ages for safety reasons, but no organization can act on the stereotype that a person is “too old” to do almost any job.
+Companies and industries can enforce the retirement age for safety reasons, but no organization can act on the stereotype that a person is “too old” to do almost any job.

 The Americans with Disability Act, or ADA, requires employers to make reasonable accommodations for people who have the skills and knowledge to do a job.
-Examples of reasonable accommodations include wheelchair ramps, over-sized keyboards and computer screens, and slightly redesigned equipment that permits use by people who lack full use of all four limbs.
+Examples of reasonable accommodations include wheelchair ramps, oversized keyboards, computer screens, and slightly redesigned equipment that permits use by people who lack full use of all four limbs.
 Extra time, instruction, and supervision can also be required for a person with a brain injury or intellectual limitation.

 Managers cannot automatically reassign women who become pregnant, nor can women be terminated for taking FMLA leave due to pregnancy.
 Other provisions of the Pregnancy Discrimination Act of 1978 protect women from being fired while on leave for childbirth and grant women the right to continue accruing pay and other benefits while dealing with medical issues related to their pregnancy.